BeatrizSilv/Onboarding/NewHireChecklist.md

 >**Top of mind**: Introduce yourself to your peers, learn about their backgrounds, experiences, and SME areas.
 Ask for advice!

->**Expected Outcome**: This week is all about ypu expanding your network within FTA EMEA's team.
+>**Expected Outcome**: This week is all about you expanding your network within FTA EMEA's team.
 By then, you should be familiar with FTA's mission & culture, and have had some exposure to our every day job through shadowing.
 Also, be familiar with processes like Product Feedback and Initiatives.

 <br>